ModelTC/llmc/docs/en/source/practice/quarot_gptq.md

         online_rotate: True
 ```

-By following these two steps, LLMC can achieve better results in weight-activation quantization on the Llama2-7b model compared to using the QuaRot algorithm alone.
+By following these two steps, LLMC can achieve better results in weight-activation quantization compared to using the QuaRot algorithm alone.